 Designed with the sole intent of making prioritization easier across large teams (especially remote ones), airfocus has evolved to become a far more wide-ranging roadmapping platform.
 We leverage time-tested prioritization frameworks, like the RICE model, to make it easier than ever before to make decisions as a team — even across oceans.

-Beyond that, airfocus’ advanced roadmap features make it easy to share a roadmap, refine that roadmap, collaborate on and then track progress towards the end goals.
-Need a little help prioritizing in a fresh, engaging, way?
-Try our Priority Poker tool on for size.
+Beyond that, airfocus’ advanced roadmap features make it easy to share a roadmap, refine that roadmap, collaborate on, and then track progress towards the end goals.
+Need a little help prioritizing in a fresh, engaging way?
+Try our Priority Poker tool for yourself.

 How much?
 For teams working remotely, we recommend our Team package, starting at $49 per user per month.